 CBT in the Treatment of SUDs and Mental Health Disorders

-CBT is effective alone or in combination with other methods for treating SUDs.
+CBT is effective alone or in combination with other methods, like talk therapy, for treating SUDs.
 In CBT, the provider assists the client to become aware of and change maladaptive patterns of behavior, develop healthier coping skills, and increase motivation to change.
 These skills are all powerful tools for seeking recovery from SUDs.
 CBT can also help prevent relapse because of its focus on cognitive triggers for substance use and by assisting people in building a new set of coping skills.
 CBT focuses on practical strategies and the here and now rather than the past.

 CBT is also used to treat mental health problems such as anxiety disorders, depression, and obsessive-compulsive disorders.
 It can effectively help people with mental health disorders become more aware of negative or inaccurate thinking patterns.
 People learn practical coping skills to manage these situations, and patients learn to respond to challenges more effectively.